 Nowadays, snagging an IT job is more complicated than having a strong resume.
-While a tech expert's credentials are certainly important, one's web presence is becoming an increasingly influential factor in hiring decisions.
+While your tech credentials are certainly important, your web presence is becoming an increasingly influential factor in hiring decisions.
 From networking sites devoted to making business connections to more personal ones, employers are looking, and it's a job seeker's responsibility to keep tabs on what they'll see.

 Professional social networks

-One place that those looking for IT jobs should start is their LinkedIn profile.
+One place you should start is you LinkedIn profile.
 According to ITWorld, many IT experts make critical mistakes when putting these profiles together, but most of those snafus are easily avoidable with a little extra attention to detail.

 Non-professional social networks

 LinkedIn isn't the only kind of social media presence you should worry about.
 Hiring managers will often look at other profiles, such as Facebook and Twitter.
 Clean them up before sending out resumes.
 It's usually best to reserve political views for private networks.